School Place Planning

 How are new school places funded?

-The Government has provided a grant to Council’s to support the physical expansion of specialist accommodation and buildings.
-For Solihull the grant equates to over £1 million over a 3 year period.
-The table attached shows how Solihull’s grant is being invested to benefit children and young people.
+The SEND High Needs Provision Fund for Solihull equates to over £1 million over a 3 year period.
+The table attached shows how Solihull’s grant has been invested to benefit children and young people with an EHCP.

 The Council’s High Needs Block Funding provides the funding for the school place, including the teacher and resources a pupils needs.